openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

 ## Export to MNIST

-There are few ways to convert dataset to MNIST format:
+There are several ways to convert a dataset to MNIST format:

 ``` bash
 # export dataset into MNIST format from existing project